 - Dosage is often given in a medical clinic whereas painkillers are often for at-home use

 Some of the differences also involve risk levels.
 For example, the lack of opiate high and the extended release of morphine can lead to overdosing.
 Likewise, taking the drug with alcohol, sedatives, amphetamines, antidepressants or other opioids can also lead to an overdose.
-According to the Centers for Disease Control and Prevention (CDC) in 2012, methadone was involved in nearly one in three prescription painkiller deaths in 2009, contributing to more than 30 percent of painkiller fatalities despite making up only 2 percent of the prescriptions.
+According to the Centers for Disease Control and Prevention (CDC) in 2012, methadone was involved in nearly one in three prescription painkiller deaths in 2009, contributing to more than 30 percent of painkiller fatalities despite making up only two percent of the prescriptions.3

 Methadone Dependence and Addiction

 Methadone does share a few key similarities with standard opioid painkillers.
 By tampering with methadone tablets, some people can access the opioid euphoria typically associated with other painkillers.
 Likewise, despite its use in addiction treatment, methadone joins other painkillers in its potential for causing addiction and dependence.
-Methadone users need to watch for warning signs, which can include the following:

 - Physical discomforts like dry mouth, vomiting, nausea and itchy skin